codotronix/islandmmv/README.md

 # islandmmv
-An ISLAND - where you can spend Minutes of Micro Vacation
+An ISLAND - where you can spend Minutes of Micro Vacations